 Contract liabilities mainly represent sales proceeds received from buyers in connection with the Group's pre-sales of properties.
-The increase in contract liabilities in 2020 was mainly due to the increase in sales proceeds received from customers in relation to the pre-sale of properties during the year.
+The decrease in contract liabilities in 2021 was mainly due to the decrease in sales proceeds received from customers in relation to the pre-sale of properties during the year.